Campbell-Muscle-Lab/GelBox/app/website/pages/troubleshooting/troubleshooting.md

 <a href="media/single_curve.png" target="_blank">![Single curve](media/single_curve.png)</a>

 It is not always easy to identify the situation.
 One possible first step is visualizing the fitting process to observe how the function develops through iterations.
 Draw Fitting checkbox, shown in the red rectangle, lets users visualize fitting.
 As soon as the box is checked, the fitting starts over.
-Please note that this might take a little bit longer as each fitting iteration is simultaneously plotted.
+Please note that this might take a little longer as each fitting iteration is plotted simultaneously.

 <video src="https://github.com/Campbell-Muscle-Lab/GelBox/assets/98066302/fa935211-d4ef-42d3-9535-f9f59259ab55" controls="controls" style="max-width: 730px;"></video>

 The first couple of iterations shows that the application does not accurately predict the peak locations.
 Click the Fitting Parameters in the Fitting panel for the starting parameter estimates.
-Although the peak locations are roughly around 20 and 60 for band 1 and band 2, the estimated parameters are 100 and 80, respectively.
+Although the peak locations are roughly around 37 and 70 for band 1 and band 2, only the peak location of band 1 is correctly estimated.

 <a href="media/change_parameters.png" target="_blank">![Change parameters](media/change_parameters.png)</a>

-Change the peak locations for both band 1 and band 2 and click the Update Fitting Parameters button.
+Change the peak locations for band 2 to 70 and click the Update Fitting button.

 <a href="media/parameters_changed.png" target="_blank">![Parameters changed](media/parameters_changed.png)</a>

-Please note that after changing the peak locations, GelBox 3 successfully detected the two peaks.
+Please note that GelBox 3 successfully detected the two peaks after changing the peak locations.
 You can look for better fits by changing the size and position the region of interest (ROI) box.

 <a href="media/drag_box_down.png" target="_blank">![Drag box down](media/drag_box_down.png)</a>